21 Common Reasons And Legal Grounds For Divorce

 21 Most Common Reasons For Divorce

-Statistical bulletin Divorces in England and Wales 2011 says: “The probability of getting divorced by the next wedding anniversary rises rapidly in the first five years of marriage so that between the four and eighth wedding anniversaries the probability of getting divorced by the next anniversary is over 3%.
+According to the statistical bulletin of Divorces in England and Wales 2011: “The probability of getting divorced by the next wedding anniversary rises rapidly in the first five years of marriage so that between the four and eighth wedding anniversaries the probability of getting divorced by the next anniversary is over 3%.

 1. Extramarital affairs